apache/activemq-artemis/docs/user-manual/en/architecture.md

 You can see from the diagram that the JMS API is implemented by a thin facade layer on the client side.

-## Apache ActiveMQ Artemis stand-alone server
+## Stand-alone Broker

-The standard stand-alone messaging server configuration comprises a core messaging server and a number of protocol managers that provide support for the various protocol mentioned earlier.
-Protocol managers are plugable if you
+The normal stand-alone messaging broker configuration comprises a core messaging broker and a number of protocol managers that provide support for the various protocol mentioned earlier.
+Protocol managers are pluggable if you

-The stand-alone server configuration uses [Airline](https://github.com/airlift/airline) for bootstrapping the Broker.
+The stand-alone broker configuration uses [Airline](https://github.com/airlift/airline) for bootstrapping the Broker.

-The stand-alone server architecture is shown in figure 3.3 below:
+The stand-alone broker architecture is shown in figure 3.3 below:

 ![ActiveMQ Artemis architecture3](images/architecture3.jpg)

 For more information on server configuration files see [Server Configuration](configuration-index.md)

-## Apache ActiveMQ Artemis embedded in your own application
+## Embedded Broker

-Apache ActiveMQ Artemis core is designed as a set of simple POJOs so if you have an application that requires messaging functionality internally but you don't want to expose that as an Apache ActiveMQ Artemis server you can directly instantiate and embed Apache ActiveMQ Artemis servers in your own application.
+Apache ActiveMQ Artemis core is designed as a set of simple POJOs so if you have an application that requires messaging functionality internally but you don't want to expose that as an Apache ActiveMQ Artemis broker you can directly instantiate and embed Apache ActiveMQ Artemis brokers in your own application.

 For more information on embedding Apache ActiveMQ Artemis, see [Embedding Apache ActiveMQ Artemis](embedding-activemq.md).

-## Apache ActiveMQ Artemis integrated with a Java EE application server
+## Integrated with a Java EE application server

 Apache ActiveMQ Artemis provides its own fully functional Java Connector Architecture (JCA) adaptor which enables it to be integrated easily into any Java EE